How Much Do Smart Glass Windows Cost? [2025 Data]

 Smart Glass Cost Factors

-Smart glass costs depend primarily on the size of the window as well as the type of smart glass or film you’re buying.
-Depending on the retailer or manufacturer, you could also pay more for shipping the glass to your home.
+Smart glass costs depend primarily on the size of the window and the type of smart glass or film you’re buying.
+Depending on the retailer or manufacturer and the number of windows you’re upgrading, you could also pay between $50 and $150, including shipping and material costs.

 Size

-The smart glass cost per square foot is about $25 to $150, so the larger your windows are, the more you’ll pay for smart glass or film.
-It’s important to properly measure for your replacement windows before shopping for smart glass to avoid buying more than you need.
-Below, you’ll find the cost of smart glass based on common window sizes:
+Smart glass costs and average of $100 per square foot, so the larger your windows are, the more you’ll pay for smart glass or film.
+It’s important to measure for your replacement windows before shopping for smart glass to ensure you get the right size panes, especially if your window frame manufacturer doesn’t offer smart glass and you have to install it retroactively.
+Below, you’ll find the cost of smart glass for windows based on common window sizes.

 Type